Test your skills on our all Hosting services and get 15% off!

 • Yarn: Generally faster due to parallel installations and caching.

-• npm: Historically slower, but improvements have been made in recent versions.
+• npm: Has been slower in the past, but improvements have been made in recent versions.

-• While many commands are similar, Yarn has unique commands like yarn upgrade-interactive for interactive upgrades.
+• Yarn has unique commands like yarn upgrade-interactive for interactive upgrades.

 4. Workspaces: